 - Sarasa's and her twin Tatara's name from Basara sound rather similar.

 - Tatsuya and Kazuya from Touch.
 Taking it a step further, they are nicknamed Tacchan and Kacchan.

 - In and Yoh (Japanese for Yin and Yang) from Cos Prayers.

 - Marchiano's 12 Sisters in Coyote Ragtime Show.
 All twelve of them are named after the months of the year (though their relative ages [they're gynoids] are not the same as the order of the months).
 The three "youngest" sisters are October (Octo), November (Nove), and December (Dece).

 - Yua and Mia Kusunoki from Chaos;Head.

 - Sailor Moon: Deimos and Phobos (Rei's pet crows) are both named for Mars' two moons.
 Phi and Chi (and Theta) are named for Greek letters.
 Lethe and Mnemosyne are named around the idea of memory.

-- Luki and Noki from DOGS Bullets And Carnage.
+- Luki and Noki from Dogs: Bullets & Carnage.

-- Raiga and Fuga from Fist of the North Star, who are modeled after Raijin and Fujin (the Twin Gods of Thunder and Wind in Japanese mythology).
+- Raiga and Fuga who are modeled after Raijin and Fujin (the Twin Gods of Thunder and Wind in Japanese mythology).

 - Zero and Ichiru Kiryu from Vampire Knight.
 'Zero' literally means 'zero' and the 'ichi' in 'Ichiru' means 'one'.